mikemorris12/UTCDW_Guidebook/Chapter4/section4.1_downscaling_methods.md

 ![](./figures/deltamethod_JanTMean_sds.png)

 The time series of the bias-corrected output is shown in the third figure.
-Notice how the month-to-month fluctuations in the bias-adjusted (red) curve match those for the station data exactly.
+Notice how the month-to-month fluctuations in the bias-adjusted (brown) curve match those for the station data exactly.
 This is again by construction, since this time series was produced by simply adding a constant to the station data.

 ![](./figures/timeseries_JanTMean_deltamethod.png)